NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

     environment is still activated, get the most recent branches of MONET and MONETIO using GitHub, and link them with conda.
 This is done because MONET and MONETIO are still in active development.
-Create a 'monet-base' folder (e.g. in your work location on cheyenne).
+Create a 'monet-base' folder (e.g. in your /glade/work directory on cheyenne; you can put the monet and monetio repositories anywhere).

     Set up and link MONET within monet-base::